TechGameGeek/void/README.md

 - During installation, you will be asked whether you want to install NVIDIA drivers (from latest to older versions).
 - Automatically mounts drives using `udisks2` & `polkit`, so there's no need to edit `/etc/fstab`.
 - Customizations:
-  - Cinnamon and LightDM background images are modified.
+  - KDE and SDDM background images are modified.
-  - Autostart scripts for Cinnamon:
+  - Autostart scripts for KDE-plasma:
     - **Enables `octoxbps-updater`**.
-    - **Sets the German keyboard layout** (can be removed if a US layout is preferred).
     - **Automounts all Linux filesystem drives**, useful for a Steam library, for example.

 ## Feedback